 - where Bank of Ireland has sent the Land Registry the discharge electronically, and

 - Bank of Ireland has instructed the Land Registry to do so

 I'm purchasing my first flat in Norfolk Broads with the aid of help to buy.
 The developers would not budge the price so I negotiated five thousand pounds worth of additionals instead.
 The estate agent suggested that I not to tell my lawyer about the deal as it could affect my loan with Skipton Building Society.
 Do I keep my lawyer in the dark?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-Due to the encouragement of my in-laws I had a survey completed on a house in Norfolk Broads before appointing solicitors.
-I have been advised that there is a flying freehold overhang to the house.
-The surveyor advised that some lenders may not issue a mortgage on such a home.
+I opted to have a survey completed on a house in Norfolk Broads in advance of retaining solicitors.
+I have been informed that there is a flying freehold aspect to the property.
+Our surveyor advised that some banks will not grant a loan on a flying freehold house.